top of page

 Ranger Scroll

 The highly coveted Ranger Scroll.
-The distinctive shoulder sleeve insignia worn by members of the 5th Ranger Battalion Unit.
+The distinctive shoulder sleeve insignia worn by members of the 5th Ranger Battalion.
 Earned upon graduating Ranger Candidate Training School.

 Military Police Badge